This page has been updated and replaced as part of the DNREC Web Reboot Project.

 Community Engagement Sessions

-DNREC is planning a series of local community workshops to reach out to residents of disadvantaged communities, environmental groups and community-based organizations to inform them about plans to reduce carbon pollution from local power plants.
+DNREC is planning a series of local community workshops to reach out to Delaware residents living near power plants, community-based organizations, environmental groups and the public to inform them about plans to reduce carbon pollution from local power plants.
 The community events will serve as a platform to assess the needs of each community, and for the Department to receive feedback on ways to maximize carbon reductions by improving energy efficiency in our homes and businesses.
 Workshops are scheduled in each county on the following dates:

 - Sussex County, Tuesday, Sept.
 27, 2016 (4:30 - 7:30 p.m.) – Millsboro Senior Center, 214 Irons Avenue, Millsboro, DE 19966